-- (a) A certificate suitable for framing will be issued for each award certified by the Achievement Awards Chairperson. - (b) Distinctive patches will be available for purchase by applicant. - (c) Power A unique ALL-FIVE patch will be awarded free upon earning all five SMOOTH awards, and a unique ALL-TEN patch will be awarded free to applicants earning all five SMOOTH and all five STARS awards.
-The names of the ALL-TEN recipients for the previous 12 months will be announced each year at the U.S. National Aerobatic Championships by the President of IAC. - Glider A unique ALL-SEVEN patch will be awarded free to applicants upon earning all four SMOOTH awards and all three STARS awards.
-The names of the ALL-SEVEN recipients for the previous 12 months will be announced each year at the U.S. National Glider Championships by the President of IAC.

-- (d) A permanent list of all applicants and recipients of both SMOOTH and STARS awards will be maintained by the Achievement Awards Chairperson. - (e) Applications for Achievement Awards can be obtained from the Achievement Awards Chairperson, from the Registrar at a sanctioned contest, or downloaded from the IAC web site, www.iac.org.
+- (a) A certificate suitable for framing will be issued for each award certified by the Achievement Awards Chairperson. - (b) Distinctive patches will be available for purchase by applicant. - (c) A unique ALL-FIVE patch will be awarded free upon earning all five SMOOTH awards (all in either the power or glider category), and a unique ALL-TEN patch will be awarded free to applicants earning all five SMOOTH and all five STARS awards (both awards within the same, that is, power or glider, category).
+The names of the ALL-TEN recipients for the previous 12 months will be announced each year at the U.S. National Aerobatic Championships by the President of IAC. - (d) A permanent list of all applicants and recipients of both SMOOTH and STARS awards will be maintained by the Achievement Awards Chairperson. - (e) Applications for Achievement Awards can be obtained from the Achievement Awards Chairperson, from the Registrar at a sanctioned contest, or downloaded from the IAC web site, www.iac.org.